liquidctl/liquidctl/README.md

 ## Installing on FreeBSD

-liquidctl is maintained in the FreeBSD Ports Collection (thanks to ehaupt@FreeBSD.org), and it is available as a pre-built binary package.
+liquidctl is maintained in the FreeBSD Ports Collection, and it is available as a pre-built binary package.

 - port: `sysutils/py-liquidctl`
 - binary: `pkg install py37-liquidctl`